zabbix/zabbix/templates/net/velocloud_http/README.md

 You must set {$VELOCLOUD.TOKEN} and {$VELOCLOUD.URL} macros.

-You have to create API token in Orcestrator and use it in {$VELOCLOUD.TOKEN} macros.
+You have to create API token in Orchestrator and use it in {$VELOCLOUD.TOKEN} macros.
 Read detailed instructions how to create token in VMWare documentation [documentation](https://docs.vmware.com/en/VMware-SD-WAN/4.0/vmware-sd-wan-operator-guide/GUID-C150D536-A75F-47C1-8AFF-17C417F40C1D.html)

 Set Orchestrator URl for {$VELOCLOUD.URL}. e.g. example.com (where you replace example.com with the actual url VMWare SD-WAN Orchestrator is running on)